-Virgin Money has three travel insurance policies to choose from and four different levels of cover to suit your trip.
-There is also the ability to enhance your cover with winter sports, cruise, travel disruption and business trip cover.
-Virgin Money's travel insurance policies also include cover for trips within the UK (excluding medical cover, hospital benefit and delayed or missed departure) as long as your staycation destination is at least 25 miles away from your home address.
+Virgin Money offers single or annual multi-trip travel insurance and you can choose between three different levels of cover to suit your trip.
+There is also the ability to enhance your cover with winter sports or cruise cover.
+Cruise cover can only be added to a single trip policy.
+Virgin Money's travel insurance policies also include cover for trips within the UK with at least 2 nights of pre-booked accommodation.

 We explain each of the policies in more detail below.

 Single trip travel insurance insures you for one trip and can be taken out by an individual, couple, family or a group.
 A family is considered as two adults and up to 5 children under the age of 18.
 A group is a mix of up to 7 adults and children.
 With Virgin Money's single trip travel insurance, there is no upper age limit but travellers can only be covered for a single trip of up to 90 days.